The difference between an inverter air conditioner and non-inverter A/C units.

 Sure, it will cost you more to buy initially, but with electricity prices spiralling, you should soon be able to recoup your purchase price, then enjoy the ongoing savings.
 And of course superb air-conditioned comfort.

-For more information about Inverter Air Conditioners – or to arrange a quote – please call 1300 165 663 and speak to the friendly helpful team at Acer Services.
-Or simply click here to contact us.
+For more information about Inverter Air Conditioners – or to arrange a quote – click here to contact us and speak to the friendly helpful team at Acer Services.